 within the Total Supply Period (or, if the Total Supply Period exceeds 12 months, within any consecutive twelve (12) month period falling within the Total Supply Period);”.

 [Note - The time limits set out above reflect those found in the standard Power EFET.
 Further, we have provided in the last two lines above for a rolling 12 month period instead of the “calendar year” approach set out in the EFET.
 Our approach avoids the arbitrary rule of setting the clock back to zero on 1 January each year, even though the limit may be close to being exceeded on that date.]

+AOTES: We are afraid we cannot agree to amend the LTFM.
+The EFET gas limit is established in the marked so that we cannot deviate from this period of general agreement level.
+The EFET Gas is not following a calendar year approach as suggested in your explanation but to the duration of an Individual Contract.
+We consider the standard period as appropriate and well established.
+Nevertheless we would consider different more tailored periods in Individual Contracts.

 §10 Term and Termination Rights